Back

 > ...
 Math > Slopes, Intercepts, Equation of a Straight Line > Plot a Line by Connecting Points

-One method for graphing a function is to find two or more points on the line, plot them, and then connect those dots with a line.
-To find points on the line, choose any value for x, then plug that number in the function and solve for the unknown variable y.
-(If you need help on this topic, please review the mini lesson: "Substitute values into an equation and Solve for a variable.")
+In this lesson, you will graph (or plot) a linear equation by finding two or more points on the line and then connecting those points with a line.
+To find points on the line, choose any value for x, then plug that number into the function to solve for the unknown variable y.
+A linear equation is simply a straight line.

 Plotting a Line in Slope-Intercept Form